Meditation for April 8th

 Don’t ever go out in public in a tank top.
 Tank tops are underwear.

-Smoke cigarettes ever once in a while.
-The self-esteem comes from not being addicted to them.
+Smoke cigarettes once in a while.
+Self-esteem comes from not being addicted to them.

-Have faiths in gods and things so other people don’t have to.
+Have faith in gods and things so other people don’t have to.

-Learn magic so you always have a trick to pull.
-People have a love and fear relationship with magicians, so people will love you at the same time as respect you defensively.
+Learn magic so you always have a trick up your sleeve.
+People have a love-and-fear relationship with magicians, so they will love you while also respecting you with fear.

 Breaking into your neighbor’s house and doing their laundry.

-Breaking into a writer’s house and rewriting what they’ve written, but write it better.
-They’ll think its gnomes.
+Breaking into a writer’s house and rewriting what they’ve written, but writing it better.
+They’ll think it’s gnomes.

-Eat better and exercise and take a selfie everyday and then post it on Facebook so everyone sees you lose weight.
+Eat better, exercise, and take a selfie every day, then post it on Facebook so everyone sees you lose weight.

 Deliver pizzas to stoners who aren’t expecting pizza.